Top U.S. and Chinese advisers meet in Zurich amid strained relations - ExBulletin

 Top U.S. and Chinese advisers meet in Zurich amid strained relations

+The official said the idea for a virtual meeting was proposed after Biden who spent a lot of time with Xi while the two were vice presidents mentioned to the Chinese president last month in a phone call he said. would like to see him again. .

+THIS IS A CURRENT UPDATE.
+The earlier history of PAs follows below.

-ZURICH (AP) Senior diplomatic advisers to President Joe Biden and Chinese leader Xi Jinping met in Switzerland on Wednesday as the United States seeks to improve communications at a time of growing tensions between world powers.
+Senior diplomatic advisers to President Joe Biden and Chinese leader Xi Jinping met in Switzerland on Wednesday as the United States seeks to improve communication at a time of growing tensions between world powers.

+The White House said Biden’s national security adviser Jake Sullivan had stressed to China’s senior foreign policy adviser Yang Jiechi the need to keep lines of communication open, while raising concerns about recent China’s military provocations against Taiwan, human rights violations against ethnic minorities and Beijing’s efforts. to stifle the defenders of democracy in Hong Kong.

+Sullivan made it clear during six hours of talks that while the United States would continue to invest in our own national strength, “they are looking for better engagement at a higher level to ensure responsible competition,” according to a statement from the United States.
+White House after the end of the meeting.

 At the start of Biden’s presidency, he vowed to pressure Beijing over its human rights record.
 His administration affirmed the US position, first articulated at the end of the Trump administration, that China’s crackdown on Uyghur Muslims and other minorities in its region of northwest Xinjiang was genocide.